 The Major System (also known as the phonetic memory system) is a mnemonic method for creating peg words for use with the Peg Memory System.

-The method works by associating the phonetic sound of particular consonants to each numeral.
-Memorable words or phrases can then be generated to represent any number by linking successive consonant sounds together using vowel sounds..
+The modern reworking of Feinaigle's method works by associating the phonetic sound of particular consonants to each numeral.
+Memorable words or phrases can then be generated to represent any number by linking successive consonant sounds together using fillers based on vowel sounds.

 Once the word or phrase to represent the number has been formed, it is then used as a peg word by linking it with the item you wish to associate with the number.